REDi

 - Opportunity to develop a full proposal for real-world case study

-- Free one-year membership to ULI, with access to more than 350 members locally and over 40,000 globally working in many different areas of the real estate industry
+- Free two-year membership to ULI, with access to nearly 400 members locally and over 45,000 globally working in many different areas of the real estate industry

 What is the time commitment?